-Below are the lists of identified items for deselection for Fall 2017.
-You may provide input until Dec.
-20, 2017.
+Below are the lists of identified items for deselection for Summer 2018.
+Please review the lists and provide feedback.
 Thanks!

 Purpose: The collection is undergoing regular maintenance to keep it relevant and up to date for student assignments.
 Our local collection is enhanced by reciprocal borrowing through interlibrary loan, so students and faculty have access to a wider network of information resources than ever before.

 Deselection, also known as weeding, eliminates outdated and poor condition items.
 This process will relieve shelf impaction, improve the usefulness of the collection, and in most cases create some new space for student use.
 Materials that are withdrawn from the collection will be subject to University policies addressing property disposition.

 Materials under review for de-selection:

 Note: Books and materials in the humanities and some social sciences do not normally become obsolete over a span of years or even decades.
 These items are not the focus of this process.

 Criteria for de-selection: De-selecting is conducted using librarians' bibliographic expertise, discipline standards, and the guidelines established in the library's Collection Development Policy (see below).
 Librarians also consult with discipline faculty to get their input on de-selection decisions.
 Here are some criteria librarians may use, keeping in mind that for some disciplines older information is retained for its enduring value:

 long term value